-- Planning authority underpinning the Regulation 14 consultation was to make provision for 138 dwellings.
+- 127. The original advice from the Local Planning authority underpinning the Regulation 14 consultation was to make provision for 138 dwellings.
 This has now been revised downwards to 120 dwellings.
 The 2020 Regulation 14 version of the CMNDP made provision for 140 dwellings and no windfall but this will now be reduced to an allocation for 120 dwellings and no windfall.
-Windfall can therefore be considered to be in excess of the identified need for additional housing. - and employment allocations is set out in a separate document which accompanies the CMNDP: Cleobury Mortimer Site
+Windfall can therefore be considered to be in excess of the identified need for additional housing. - 128.
+The full justification for the housing and employment allocations is set out in a separate document which accompanies the CMNDP: Cleobury Mortimer Site Assessments.

-Assessments.
 The revised development boundary will respect the existing development boundary but will include the new site allocations.
 In this respect, all other Development Plan and emerging Local Plan policies will prevail outside the Development Boundary.